-RULE #3: For constant wear prescribe only the amount of lens power needed for adequate vision.
-(May disregard, use your judgement.)
+RULE #3: For constant wear prescribe, except in cases of absolute necessity, only the amount of lens power in (May disregard, use your judgement.)

 RULE #4: Findings and symptoms must be evaluated according to age and sex.
 (See notes below for specifics.)